brk/tenjin/docs/README.md

 Tenjin tries hard to be easy to install, in particular without requiring root/sudo access.
-We do not automatically install Rust, because `rustup` transparently manages Rust toolchains, and the details of how and where that happens should be left to the user.
+We do not automatically install Rust, because `rustup` transparently manages Rust toolchains, and the details of how and where that happens should be left to the user -- in particular, how to integrate with the user's shell, and where toolchains should be installed.
+Tenjin does require specific toolchains, both stable and nightly.
+These toolchains are selected and updated on demand.

 We also assume `git` is available (having been used to fetch this repo).
 Pretty much everything else is bootstrapped from a POSIX shell script, `cli/sh/provision.sh`.

 The `10j` code itself is a Python project, managed by `uv`, which is downloaded as needed.
 `10j check-py` will run Ruff lints and formatting checks.
-It will eventually run the `ty` type checker, but not quite yet.
+It will eventually run the `ty` type checker, but not quite yet; for now we use `mypy`.

+### Transparent Dependency Updates

 Provisioning places project prerequisites within a subdirectory called `_local`.
 A file called `_local/config.10j-HAVE.json` lists the versions of each installed tool,